 - MBS broadcast;

-- MBS multicast.
+- MBS multicast;

+- Unicast.

 For DASH streaming, MTSI and VR, QMC is supported in RRC_CONNECTED state only, unless the application data is delivered via the MBS broadcast communication service.

 For application sessions delivered via MBS broadcast, QMC is supported in RRC_CONNECTED, RRC_INACTIVE, and RRC_IDLE states.
 QMC for the application sessions delivered via MBS multicast is supported in RRC_CONNECTED state only.
 Both signalling based and management based QoE measurement collection are supported in NR SA and NR-DC.
 Further details of NR-DC operation can be found in TS 37.340 [21].